dimagi/commcare-hq/docs/custom.rst

 Custom Modules
 ==============

-CommCare HQ includes some code writted for specific projects.
+CommCare HQ includes some code written for specific projects.

 Most of this consists of custom reports or customized messaging logic.